A Sustainable Sidel

 Logo Science based targets

-SBT objectives
+SBTi objectives

-We set clear Science Based Targets:
+We set clear science-based targets:

 -30%

-in scope 1 & 2 Sidel’s emissions
+in scope 1 & 2 Sidel’s emissions by 2030

 -25%

-in scope 3 customers’ emission
+in scope 3 customer emissions by 2030